 - Student research projects have received recognition and funding from outside associations; some have been presented at academic conferences.

 Religion students are encouraged to integrate their academic studies with life outside the classroom.
 You will collaborate with the Chaplain’s Office on local volunteer work, charities, and community service.
-We provide opportunities to participate in college religious organizations, clubs, and services for people of all faiths and backgrounds.
+We provide opportunities to participate in campus religious organizations, clubs, and services for people of all faiths and backgrounds.
 Religion students often also receive honors recognition and scholarships, including grant funding, by organizations such as South Carolina Independent Colleges and Universities (SCICU).

 Mystical Arts of Tibet

-In a rare opportunity, Converse College co-hosted exiled Tibetan monks for a 5-day event.
+In a rare opportunity, Converse co-hosted exiled Tibetan monks for a 5-day event.
 The monks created a one-of-a-kind mandala from millions of grains of sand over a 30-hour time span.
 Converse’s Dr. Fohr gave an introduction to Buddhism talk during the event.

 - The relationship between religion and food in the South